IvS-KULeuven/ComboCode/README.md

 Thirdly, you need the IvS repository, which can be installed as described <a href="https://github.com/JorisDeRidder/IvSPythonRepository"> here</a>.
 Make sure the IvS repository is included in your PYTHON_PATH.

 Lastly, ComboCode can be used to its fullest potential when working in tandem with the radiative-transfer codes GASTRoNOoM and MCMax.
-Contact the owners above for the respective codes, (and/)or contact me (robinlombaert on GitHub) to gain access to the source of those codes.
+To use these codes, permission is required from the owners listed above.
+You can contact them directly, or through me (robinlombaert on GitHub).
+Once installed, make sure the executables of each code are linked in your Bin folder, and you will be able to run the codes through ComboCode.

 ## Installation
 Once the requirements are sorted out, you can get to work with ComboCode.
 You can download the code to your hard disk right away (or fork the repo, and clone that -- see Developer's Manual below):